safar-india-org/safar-website/content/about-us/the-team.md

 <div class="row" style="padding-left:10px;padding-right:20px;">
     <img style="width:240px;height:240px;float:left;margin-right:10px;" src="../../img/team/paras.jpg">
-    Paras Banjara has been working towards promoting the rights of nomadic tribal communities of Rajasthan, being a vocal member of the community himself.
-He has worked with the Government of Rajasthan as a Programme Officer in the past, and has been associated with the Social Audit Unit of the State of Andhra Pradesh, National Campaign for Protection of Child Rights and Centre for Policy Research, for developing institutionalized platforms for citizen centric accountability in the fields of education and rural development.
+    Paras Banjara has been working towards promoting the rights of nomadic tribal of Rajasthan, being a vocal member of the community himself.
+He has worked with the Government of Rajasthan as a Programme Officer of MGNREGA in the past, and has been associated with the Social Audit Unit of the State of Andhra Pradesh, National Campaign for Protection of Child Rights and Centre for Policy Research, for developing institutionalized platforms for citizen centric accountability in the fields of education and rural development.
 He is associated with the Soochna Evum Rozgar Adhikar Abhiyan of Rajasthan over the past two decades.
-He is SAFAR’s State Resource Person for Rajasthan.
+He is SAFAR’s State Coordinator for Rajasthan.
 </div>

 ---